$\pi$-PIC: a framework for modular particle-in-cell developments and simulations: Solvers

 Having shown satisfactory agreement in 1D we move on to full 3D simulations of LWFA, where additionally injection and subsequent acceleration of particles is simulated.
-This is achieved via density downramp injection, using a plasma profile that decreases to one-third of the peak density ($n_e = 4 \cdot 10^{18},\text{cm}^{-3}$) at the end of the upramp, see \cref{fig:3d}(d).
+This is achieved via density downramp injection, using a plasma profile that decreases to one-third of the peak density ($n_e = 4 \cdot 10^{18}\,\text{cm}^{-3}$) at the end of the upramp, see \cref{fig:3d}.(d).
 The simulation parameters for the laser are identical to the 1D case, with the addition of laser focusing, characterized by a focus at the position of the downramp with a spot size of $40\lambda$.
 While the results in \cref{fig:3d} are qualitatively similar, the on-axis accelerating fields vary in amplitude and bubble-length between $\pi$-PIC and Smilei, despite the wave fronts being identical.
 Moreover, there is a noticeable difference in the amount of injected charge and the resulting phase-space distribution of the accelerated beam.

-The observed differences in particle injection suggest that the discrepancy between the solvers arises from their distinct shape functions.
-Smilei employs a 3-point stencil, whereas $\pi$-PIC uses a CIC shape function corresponding to a 1-point stencil.
+The observed differences in particle injection suggest that the discrepancy between the solvers arises from their distinct macro-particle shape functions.
+Smilei employs a 3-point stencil, whereas $\pi$-PIC uses a Cloud-In-Cell shape function corresponding to a 1-point stencil.
 In addition, Smilei enforces exact charge conservation through Esirkepov's deposition scheme \cite{esirkepov_exact_2001}.
 In contrast, the solvers in $\pi$-PIC do not implement a similar deposition scheme; however, the FBs solver applies a Poisson-based charge correction.
-The agreement in plasma response between the EC and FB solvers indicates that charge non-conservation does not account for the differences observed between the $\pi$-PIC and Smilei solvers, pointing instead to the shape function as the most probable source of the discrepancy.
-Since the FB and energy-conserving solvers are once again in complete agreement, we have excluded FB from the subsequent simulations.
+The agreement in plasma response between the EC and FB solvers indicates that effects of energy and charge conservation does not account for the differences observed between the $\pi$-PIC and Smilei solvers, pointing instead to the shape function as the most probable source of the discrepancy.